 “84% of organizations still use a manual process to manage RFP responses.”

-Really, it depends on bandwidth and how much content you have on-hand in your answer library.
+Really, it depends on bandwidth and how much content you have on-hand in your Content Library.
 The point is…make sure you take the time to audit.
 We find the quarterly cadence works best for a lot of teams, because it’s not overkill for a busy team-of-one or a team of many.

 Consistent content audits will keep quality front and center, so deciding on cadence is truly one of the most important steps in this process.
 From there, you can decide on the criteria for sorting through your RFP responses.
 (Helpful questions can be found right here to help guide you through an RFP content audit.)